Bumblefoot Chicken Picture

 It can be prevented by providing adequate perches, avoiding wet litter and ensuring that housing is dry.

 Treatment typically involves removal of the affected portion of the foot using a scalpel or sharp scissors.
-The wound will need to be cleaned and treated with antibiotics and antiseptic.
+The wound requires cleaning and treatment using antibiotics and antiseptic.

 Recovery time varies and may take weeks to months depending on the severity of infection, wound size, and whether it affected a single foot or multiple feet.